 The EU’s requirement for cookie consent comes from two important laws:

-• The ePrivacy Directive, which requires consent for cookies and other things that collect personal information or track users’ behaviour.
+- The ePrivacy Directive requires consent for cookies and other things that collect personal information or track users’ behaviour.

-• The General Data Protection Regulation (GDPR), which sets strict rules on how businesses request and obtain consent.
+- The General Data Protection Regulation (GDPR), sets strict rules on how businesses request and obtain consent.
 “Implied” consent and “opt-out” models of consent are not allowed.
 Consent must be earned via a user’s specific, clear, affirmative action.

-The combination of these two laws has led to many websites implementing cookie banners so that they could continue legally engaging in practices like personalised advertising, retargeting and analytics.
+The combination of these two laws has led to many websites implementing cookie banners so that they could continue legally engaging in practices like hyper-personalised marketing, retargeting and analytics.

 Here’s an example of a standard cookie banner that allows users to give or decline to give consent for cookies: